samuel-jimenez/GramEditor/README.md

 This project is first and foremost a source code editor.
 It aims to be a fast, reliable and hackable tool for developers to use, reuse, share and modify.
-It will _never_ contain, support or condone any of the following "features" that _permeate_ the Zed code editor: AI, Telemetry, Proprietary server components, third-party service integrations, Contributor Licenses, Terms of Service or subscription fees.
+It will _never_ contain, support or condone any of the following "features" that _permeate_ the Tehanu code editor: AI, Telemetry, Proprietary server components, third-party service integrations, Contributor Licenses, Terms of Service or subscription fees.